oliverwehrens/locative-openhab/README.md

 ```

 DSL Router runs with a DynDNS provider and forwards port 443 to Caddy.
 Caddy forwards the request on a specific domain to the gateway.
 This gateway triggers openhab.

+Oh yes, and it really is just under 100 lines of real code thanks to Spring Boot & friends.
+This can be less with php, ruby or python.
+I did this because I could not find a production ready image (aka Docker) thing which works.

+Have fun.